If you don’t know how to catch a reader’s attention in the first few seconds of an article, your writing goals will be dead in the water.

 No. 1: Summary Lead / Straight News Lead

-A summary lead is the most common type of lead, and is very popular when writing about hard news or breaking news.
-If you’re new to writing, you can’t go wrong with a summary lead.
+Of all the types of leads summary lead is the most common.
+It’s very popular when writing about hard news or breaking news, and if you’re new to writing, you can’t go wrong with a summary lead.
 This approach is also called a news lead or a direct lead.

 Hannah Block, international news editor for National Public Radio (NPR), describes it well: “Just the facts, please, and even better if interesting details and context are packed in.”

 The summary lead formula is simple: aspire to communicate most of the who, what, where, when, why, and how of your story (referred to hereafter as “the W’s”) in a single sentence.